datacarpentry/astronomy-python/_episodes/01-query.md

 Negative parallaxes have "no physical meaning," but they can be a "useful diagnostic on the quality of the astrometric solution."

-Later we will see an example where we use `parallax` and `parallax_error` to identify stars where the distance estimate is likely to be inaccurate.

-### Exercise
+> ## Exercise
+>

-The clauses in a query have to be in the right order.
+> The clauses in a query have to be in the right order.
 Go back and change the order of the clauses in `query2` and run it again.
+>

-The query should fail, but notice that you don't get much useful debugging information.
+> The query should fail, but notice that you don't get much useful debugging information.
+>

-For this reason, developing and debugging ADQL queries can be really hard.
+> For this reason, developing and debugging ADQL queries can be really hard.
 A few suggestions that might help:
+>

-* Whenever possible, start with a working query, either an example you find online or a query you have used in the past.
+> * Whenever possible, start with a working query, either an example you find online or a query you have used in the past.
+>

-* Make small changes and test each change before you continue.
+> * Make small changes and test each change before you continue.
+>

-* While you are debugging, use `TOP` to limit the number of rows in the result.
-That will make each attempt run faster, which reduces your testing time.
+> * While you are debugging, use `TOP` to limit the number of rows in the result.
+That will make each test run faster, which reduces your development time.
+>

-* Launching test queries synchronously might make them start faster, too.
+> * Launching test queries synchronously might make them start faster, too.

 ## Operators